 For example, typical brewery GMPs cover the steps needed to meet all government regulations, such as food handling and equipment safety practices.
 GMPs should also include proper health and sanitation requirements for the brewery team as well as cleaning and upkeep for equipment and tools, such as written CIP (clean in place) procedures for each piece of equipment in the brewery.
 Other GMPs should cover the use and storage of chemicals, product date coding and proper pest control.

-“There are so many different aspects to running a brewery,” said Corbett, a senior brewing consultant with First Key Consulting, who previously served as a microbiologist with Labatt and set up a QC program at Mill St. Brewery in Ontario, Canada.
+“There are so many different aspects to running a brewery,” said Corbett, a brewing consultant with First Key Consulting, who previously served as a microbiologist with Labatt and set up a QC program at Mill St. Brewery in Ontario, Canada.
 “Even small locations can have multiple team members performing similar routines.
 It’s important to have everyone following the same proper steps – as well as ongoing internal auditing of those steps – to ensure rigor around these processes.
 That drives consistency.”

 GMPs come into play even before opening a brewery as everyone should follow appropriate design and construction protocols.
 One example is the avoidance of porous or fibrous material such as exposed drywall, wood, and fabric in wash-down areas where cleanliness and bacteria are a concern.